GoodPraxis/gp-danger-js/README.md

 * Checks if someone is assigned to MR
 * Checks if MR is too big
 * Checks if MR has description
-* Checks whether commits in MR are correct
+* Checks whether commits in MR look correct
+* Checks `package.json` changes
+* Encourages users to optimize images

 ## Prerequisites
 Make sure you have read and followed the steps described at the